wally-kroeker/GraphSigninExport/tasks/active_context.md

 - Using azure-identity and msgraph-sdk for Microsoft Graph integration
 - Successfully implemented app-only authentication using client credentials flow
 - Successfully implemented sign-in logs export with flexible filtering options
+- Using chunking strategy to handle Microsoft Graph API timeouts
+- Implementing proper error handling for partial success in data retrieval
 - Planning to expand to more Microsoft Graph data endpoints
 - Planning for efficient data retrieval and pagination handling